he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Bright Walker.md

 ###  Bright Walker Formations

-Most calignis assume that bright walkers arise at the whims of their malign and capricious demigods, the [[Owb]], but as the Forsaken are denied the souls of these undead, some other unknown force must be involved.
+Most calignis assume that bright walkers arise at the whims of their malign and capricious demigods, the [[DATABASE/monsterfamily/Owb|Forsaken]], but as the Forsaken are denied the souls of these undead, some other unknown force must be involved.